samandipity/Sessions/README.md

 ## Website Details

--   Title:
+-   Title: Adjust Yourself
 -   Description Long:
 -   Description Short:
--   Name:
+-   Name: Samantha Duckworth
--   Address:
+-   Address: The White House, Flat 1, 30 Well Street, Great Torrington.
+EX38 8EP

 #### Blurb

 Explore the dynamic mechanics of your inner mind, dive deep into your subconscious, access and adjust yourself with the help of hypnosis.

-### Random Information
+### Pipeline Ideas

 Part of the offer with hypnotherapy tends to be personalised recordings of the session, so was thinking they could be uploaded to the clients dashboard like a little playlist or whatever